m5687946568/WindowsReplica/README.md

 **In the window:**

-* Select the program: Click the right mouse button
+* Click the right mouse button: Select the program

-* Move the window: Hold down the left mouse button
+* Hold down the left mouse button: Move the window